 That isn’t the problem when done tastefully.
 However, the hit factory’s assembly line needs to churn out songs fast.

 This inevitably leads to music with substandard lyrics with nothing substantial to say.
-After all, how can the artist be passionate about things when they have little to no time to experience it?
+After all, how can artists be passionate about things when they have little to no time to experience them?
 The missing passion is evident in the music that overcompensates from the shallow words.

 But it works.
 Clearly, it works.
 They manage to create just enough emotion for fans to croon a song for a few weeks until they are ready for the next generic statements.